 Due to the COVID-19 health emergency, CUPFA and the University have agreed to the following delays in the 2020-21 May (Fall, Fall/Winter) hiring period deadlines:

 How do I apply for courses that are posted?

-What do I include with the Application to Teach Form (Appendix H)?
+What do I include with the Application to Teach Form?

-Include an updated CV (update it on an annual basis), list all the courses you are qualified to teach, justify your qualifications.
+Include an updated CV (update it on an annual basis), list all of the courses you are qualified to teach, and justify your qualifications.
 As of April, 2017, course outlines cannot be required in a posting, but nonetheless clearly indicate any additional information demonstrating your qualifications to teach a new course for which you are applying or for any course you have not already taught three (3) times.
 Please be aware that course evaluations may be included as supporting documents in your application package, but only the Chair of a Department where you have previously taught is given your evaluations for that specific Department by default, and they are not automatically available University-wide when applying in other Departments.

 Do I apply for all courses that become posted or just the ones I have taught or especially want?

 To ensure your best chances of obtaining a course, you should apply for all the courses you are eligible and qualified to teach in any Department.